 It's time to speak up, Lexington, and say no to the local option sales tax.

-At issue: Feb.
+Feb.
 13 Herald-Leader article "Lexington, Louisville mayors urge action on pensions, taxes"